WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/SiteSpecificAmounts/ReadME.md

 UDWRi_Water Use Data | UDWRi | UTss_S1 | UDWRi_Site Specific Withdrawal | 89.07131598 | 1979

 Any data fields that are missing required values and dropped from the WaDE-ready dataset are instead saved in a separate csv file (e.g. *waterallocations_missing.csv*) for review.
 This allows for future inspection and ease of inspection on missing items.
 Mandatory fields for the water allocations include the following...
+- MethodUUID
+- VariableSpecificUUID
+- OrganizationUUID
+- WaterSourceUUID
+- SiteUUID
+- Amount
+- BeneficialUseCategory
+- DataPublicationDate
+- TimeframeEnd
-- ?
+- TimeframeStart

 ***
 ### 7) Code File: 7_UTss_PODSiteToPOUSiteRelationships.py
-Purpose: generate linking element between POD and POU sites that share the same site specific amount record.
+Purpose: generate linking element between POD and POU sites that share the same water right.
 Note: podsitetopousiterelationships.csv output only needed if both POD and POU data is present, otherwise produces empty file.

 #### Inputs: